ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 is updated by the topic's publisher.

-### Basic Flow with WebSub
+### Basic flow with WebSub
-1. Subscriber discovers the topics it needs to subscribe to in order to receive updates/content and discovers the hub(s) where it can subscribe.
+1. The subscriber discovers the topics it needs to subscribe to in order to receive updates/content and discovers the hub(s) at which it can subscribe.

-2. Subscriber sends a subscription request to a hub, specifying the topic it needs to receive notifications for along with other subscription parameters, such as:
+2. The subscriber sends a subscription request to a hub specifying the topic it needs to receive notifications for along with other subscription parameters such as:
-    - The callback URL where content is expected to be delivered
+    - The callback URL to which content is expected to be delivered.
-    - (Optional) A lease seconds value indicating how long the subscriber wants the subscription to stay active
+    - (Optional) The lease period (in seconds) the subscriber wants the subscription to stay active.
-    - (Optional) A secret to use for [authenticated content distribution](https://www.w3.org/TR/websub/#signing-content)
+    - (Optional) A secret to use for [authenticated content distribution](https://www.w3.org/TR/websub/#signing-content).

-3. The hub sends an intent verification request to the specified callback URL, and if the response indicates verification
+3. The hub sends an intent verification request to the specified callback URL.
+If the response indicates verification
  (by echoing a challenge specified in the request) by the subscriber, the subscription is added for the topic at the hub.

-4. Publisher notifies the hub of updates to the topic, and the content to deliver is identified.
+4. The publisher notifies the hub of updates to the topic and the content to deliver is identified.

 5. The hub delivers the identified content to the subscribers of the topic.